 In the AIDS homes both parents have AIDS.
 Often the father has already died or left his wife so she is raising the children alone.

 Kids stay in small group homes, making it a lot easier for their dorm moms to take care of them.
-As of January 2011 , we have over 250 children in the orphanage and AIDS center.
+Our wonderful House mothers love the children like their own.

 We now have 3 playgrounds for the children to enjoy.